MarcoPon/BlockHashLoc/README.md

 There are in some case many parameters but the default are sensible so it's generally pretty simple.

-Now to a practical example: let's see how 2 photos can be recovered from a fragmented floppy disk that have lost its FAT (and any other system part).
+Here's a practical example.
+Let's see how 2 photos can be recovered from a fragmented floppy disk that have lost its FAT (and any other system section).
 The 2 JPEGs weight about 450KB and 680KB:

 ![Manu01](http://i.imgur.com/QKxgT5r.jpg) ![Manu02](http://i.imgur.com/jfQLlx1.jpg)